 The Office accepts the recommendation.
-The Office has updated the remote access user agreements to communicate user responsibilities.
+The Office will update the remote access user agreements to communicate user responsibilities and is documenting the technical controls.
 The Office will formally document the process currently in place for assignment and approval of remote access and establish a process for periodic access reviews.
-Documentation of antivirus and security will be maintained.

-2022-004.
+2023-004.
 FINDING (Inadequate disaster recovery planning)